LiteNode's logo

 URL-encoded Server

-The following server-side code snippet handles POST requests to the /create-file endpoint.
-It processes URL-encoded form data, extracting and utilizing the submitted file-related information.
+The following server-side code snippet handles URL-encoded form data, demonstrating both POST and PUT methods:

 app.post("/create-file", (req, res, data) => {